johncosta/smart-oil-client-python/docs/index.md

 on how to get setup in the <https://www.dropletfuel.com/> portal.

-After setting up a faux "brand" in the <https://www.dropletfuel.com/> portal and adding credit card on file for the monthly fee, client credetials can then be retrieved.
+After setting up a faux "brand" in the <https://www.dropletfuel.com/> portal and adding credit card on file for the monthly fee, client credentials can then be retrieved.

 Connecting the Sensors to the "brand" requires a final step from support and then